 – Khmelnytsky provides excellent conditions for entrepreneurs.
 It is a fantastic destination to come to open a new business while having a quiet, slow-paced lifestyle.

 – For years, Khmelnitsky had a poor recreation area.
 But many things changed and improved.
-Today, the city has all what it needs to provide residents with many opportunities for recreation.
+Today, the city has all that it needs to provide residents with many opportunities for recreation.
 Sports grounds, basketball courts, soccer fields, playgrounds for kids, benches, fountains, biking paths, a nice public beach, and even a waterpark are all those details that make a living here more comfortable.

 What Can You Expect From Khmelnytskyi City?

-To be able to receive an answer to this question, it would be better to understand at first what is the goal of your trip.
+To be able to receive answer to this question, it would be better to understand at first what is the goal of your trip.